ESAB (NYSE:ESAB) Releases FY 2022 Earnings Guidance

-ESAB (NYSE:ESAB – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
+ESAB (NYSE:ESAB – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $3.85-$4.05 for the period, compared to the consensus estimate of $4.00.
 The company issued revenue guidance of $2.45 billion-$2.50 billion, compared to the consensus revenue estimate of $2.50 billion.

 Wall Street Analyst Weigh In